 Keep up to date with the latest insights from our research as well as all our company news in our free monthly newsletter.

-Market segmentations studies are powerful tools for businesses.
-They help organisations divide up the market into distinct segments that share specific attributes.
-The business can then focus on the most lucrative of these market segments.
-Segmentations can guide everything from marketing to product development right through to identifying new market opportunities.
-In this article we outline the key benefits of this approach.
+Market segmentation studies are powerful tools for businesses.
+They help organisations divide the market into distinct groups that share specific attributes.
+This enables businesses to focus on the most lucrative segments.
+Segmentation can guide everything from marketing to product development, right through to identifying new market opportunities.
+In this article, we outline the key benefits of market segmentation and how it supports growth across functions.

 The benefits of market segmentation studies